swapnilogale/rounded/getting-started/what's-on-the-dashboard.md

 * Top expenses
 * Set some goals

-It may seem a little empty when you first log in, but once you start invoicing clients and getting paid, the dashboard will start displaying all the relevant information you need to give you a bird's eye view of your business income, expenses and cashflow.
+**Tip**: It may seem a little empty when you first log in, but once you start invoicing clients and getting paid, the dashboard will start displaying all the relevant information you need to give you a bird's eye view of your business income, expenses and cashflow.